Are you planning to open a salon and wondering what equipment you need?

 Hair Styling Station

-The hair styling station is where your client sits during their hair service and also where your staff spends big part of their working day.
+The hair styling station is where your client sits during their hair service and also where your staff spends a big part of their working day.

 I have summarized below what you should consider when choosing your hair styling station.

 Is it Optimized for Your Salon Floor Plan?

 Styling stations will take up space, so you want a solution that fits your floor plan.
 There are styling units that are double-sided in case you want the stylist to work on both sides of the mirror, and there are also ones that separate the mirror from storage.
 The solution that is right for you depends on how you want to lay out your salon.

 You should pick a styling station that fits the rest of your salon and your brand.
 You need to consider the overall appearance of your salon and how the styling stations fit naturally into that.
 Your client will also spend a big part of their time in the styling station, so you’ll want the experience to be good.

 I’d recommend you keep the design of your styling station simple.
 The styling stations should last for a while, so if you get something that is trendy right now, it may look dated in a few years.
 So I’d recommend you to go with a simple design and rather use other decorative elements in your salon to bring to life the atmosphere.

 This way, your stations can last for years while you can easily and more frequently update the look and feel of your salon instead of having a very advanced styling station that you are tired of just a year after purchase and that makes it difficult to easily change the look and feel of your salon.